geomel/geomel.github.io/_pages/about.md

 I hold a BSc on Applied Informatics (2008), a MSc on Computer Systems (2010) and i am working as a software engineer ever since.
 I also have experience in working as a researcher in EU-funded projects as part of my work in the software engineering lab group.

-In my other half working-life i am a managing partner at Idrogios Education, the leading Educational Robotics and Informatics lifelong educational and certification center in Greece, where i serve as head since 2009.
+In my other half working-life i am a managing partner at Idrogios Education, the leading Educational Robotics and Informatics lifelong educational and certification center in Greece, where i am a founding member and head since 2009.

+I have nearly 20 years experience working with various programming languages, tools and frameworks.
 I am currently working on Web3 full stack technologies and enjoying building Dapps with Smart Contracts and Web frameworks.
 I actively develop in Java, Javascript (Node, React), MERN stack, Solidity, PHP, Python and i am proficient in using various DevOps tools.

-I have many years experience working with software repositories mining, AST parsers and RESTful applications while building scientific and various commercial applications.